exograd/erl-cmdline/doc/handbook.md

 passed, or if the `help` command was used, they print the usage string to the standard output and exit with status code 0.

+The `cmdline:process_command/2` and `cmdline:process_command/3` functions
+behave similarly, but take a command line value instead of a program name and argument list.
+They are used to process the arguments of a command based on the command line value returned by a parent command or by top level argument processing.

 ## Command line data
 The following functions can be used to obtain information from a command line value returned from a parsing function: